codekoriko/leveros-node-foundry-ci-image/README.md

 # CI-CD image for hardhat-foundry

-Needed to run forge & hardhat unittest in CI-CD pipelines.
+- Needed to run forge & hardhat unittest in CI-CD pipelines.

-Simply merges node:20 and ghcr.io/foundry-rs/foundry:latest
+- Simply merges node:20 and ghcr.io/foundry-rs/foundry:latest.
+- It is being rebuilt everyday with the lastest foundry version.

 ## GitLab usage